stackrox/stackrox/scripts/ci/clairv4/README.md

 Clair runs in offline/air-gapped mode, meaning it will not update its vulnerability database.
-The PostgreSQL database is pre-populated with vulnerabilities obtained from a past run of Clair.
+The PostgreSQL database is pre-populated with RHEL vulnerabilities obtained from a past run of Clair.

 It was done as follows: